bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 ```

 Note by Theorem 1,
-  we can request higher precision than `p` for safe re-rounding.
+  we can request higher precision than `p` for safe re-rounding
+  at precision `p - 2`.

 Since the arithmetic engine and rounding library are separate,
   the exact implementation of `rto_mul` can be changed